ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Show or hide valid data (useful for discovering occasional communication errors).
 - Show or hide errors.
 - Save to .CSV file (with separator choice)
-- Search for a specific term, the terms will be in yellow.
+- Search for a specific term; the cell containing the terms will be highlighted in yellow.
-- If there are errors, they will appear in the status column and will be in red.
+- If there are errors, they will appear in the status column, and the cell will be highlighted in red.
+- Start/Pause button.

+Note: If active, you can close the hexdump window, and it will continue counting.

   ***